Last Updated on September 17, 2021 by Grow with Bovees

 You can get rid of soil mites using the following methods:

-Soil mites thrive on decaying matter and so, checking the soil and removing any decaying material from the soil is the first step to getting rid of soil mites.
+Soil mites thrive on decaying matter and so, checking the soil and removing dead leaves on top of the soil, and any decaying material from the soil is the first step to getting rid of soil mites.

 Remove the top portion of the soil and replace it with fresh, top-quality soil.
 Check the soil you have removed from the pot and remove anything that may serve as food for the mites.